athena-consulting/cosmwasm-by-example/send-tokens/README.md

         Ok(Response::new().add_attribute("action", "send")
-        /* Sending tokens is part of the response of a function Developer creates a BankMsg to send tokens to an address with a specific native token Will fail if smart contract does not have this much tokens initially  */ .add_message(BankMsg::Send { to_address: to.into_string(), amount: vec![Coin{denom, amount}] })) }
+        /* Sending tokens is part of the response of a function Developer creates a BankMsg to send tokens to an address with a specific native token Will fail if smart contract does not have this much tokens initially.
+        If a function raises an error before reaching the response, then no funds are sent.  */ .add_message(BankMsg::Send { to_address: to.into_string(), amount: vec![Coin{denom, amount}] })) }
 ```